The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: Related Work and Conclusion

 The idea of using the token as a guide of graph rewriting was also proposed by Sinot~\cite{Sinot05,Sinot06} for interaction nets.
 He shows how using a token can make the rewriting system implement the call-by-name, call-by-need and call-by-value evaluation strategies.
 Our development in this work can be seen as a realisation of the rewriting system as an abstract machine, in particular with explicit control over copying sub-graphs.

-The token-guided graph rewriting is a flexible framework in which we can carry out the study of space-time trade-off in abstract machines for various evaluation strategies of the lambda-calculus.
+The token-guided graph rewriting is a flexible framework with which we can implement various evaluation strategies of the lambda-calculus and analyse execution cost.
 Our focus in this work was primarily on time efficiency.
 This is to complement existing work on operational semantics given by token-passing GoI, which usually achieves space efficiency, and also to confirm that introduction of graph rewriting to the semantics does not bring in any hidden inefficiencies.
 We believe that further refinements, not only of the interleaving strategies of token routing and graph reduction, but also of the graph representation, can be formulated to serve particular objectives in the space-time execution efficiency trade-off, such as \emph{full lazy evaluation}, as hinted by Sinot~\cite{Sinot05}.

 As a final remark, the flexibility of our framework also allows us to handle the operational semantics of exotic language features, especially data-flow features.
-One such feature is to turn a parameterised data-flow network into an ordinary function that takes parameters as an argument and returns the network, which we model using the token-guided graph rewriting~\cite{CheungDGMR18ToAppear}.
+One such feature is to turn a parametrised data-flow network into an ordinary function that takes parameters as an argument and returns the network, which we model using the token-guided graph rewriting~\cite{CheungDGMR18}.
 This feature can assist a common programming idiom of machine learning tasks, in which a data-flow network is constructed as a program, and then modified at run-time by updating values of parameters embedded into the network.